USA Basketball picks 57 players for men’s Tokyo Games pool

 Those additions, who were not part of the pool created in early 2020 in anticipation of an Olympics happening last summer, are: New Orleans’ Zion Williamson, Miami’s Duncan Robinson, Cleveland’s Jarrett Allen, Detroit’s Jerami Grant, Brooklyn’s Blake Griffin, Milwaukee’s Jrue Holiday, Chicago’s Zach LaVine, New York’s Julius Randle and Mitchell Robinson, Toronto’s Fred VanVleet, Atlanta’s Trae Young and the Houston trio of Eric Gordon, John Wall and Christian Wood.
 Jordan, who now plays for Brooklyn, is also a newcomer to the pool even though he was on the 2016 Olympic team.

-All 44 players that were announced as part of the original pool last year remain, with two exceptions: Golden State’s Klay Thompson is recovering from Achilles surgery, and Boston’s Marcus Smart, who has battled injuries as well throughout much of this season.
+All 44 players that were announced as part of the original pool last year remain, with two exceptions: Golden State’s Klay Thompson, who is recovering from Achilles surgery, and Boston’s Marcus Smart, who has battled injuries as well throughout much of this season.

 “Having a larger player pool than what we normally have is critical because of all of the uncertainties we face about availability,” Colangelo said.
 “But for USA Basketball to receive the commitment of so many outstanding players remains an indicator of the great honor of representing your country means to these men.”